Tips for installing the machine on FI

 time.fi.muni.cz

 .
-See
+See the

-exact time in the FI network .
+exact time on the FI network.

-Persistent log systemd
+Persistent systemd log

 Storage=persistent

-in the file
+in the

 /etc/systemd/journald.conf